Objectives of the service

 For safety of life at sea, distribution of Maritime Safety Information is important.
 Maritime Safety Information include weather forecasts, low-pressure front maps, ice charts and navigational hazard warnings.

-The prime objectives of this activity are to enable a platform for Maritime VHF communications services using VDE-SAT and demonstrate use of VDE-SAT for collection and distribution of maritime transport and ship information to maritime authorities, distribution of individual search patterns and collection of position report from ships involved in search and rescue operations, and distribution of Maritime Safety Information, in particular ice charts and weather maps.
+The prime objectives of this activity are to enable a platform for Maritime VHF communications services using satellite VDES and demonstrate use of satellite VDES for collection and distribution of maritime transport and ship information to maritime authorities, distribution of individual search patterns and collection of position report from ships involved in search and rescue operations, and distribution of Maritime Safety Information, in particular ice charts.

 VDE-SAT will provide a low-cost alternative to existing communication solutions, especially in the Arctic, where the availability of communications infrastructure is limited.
-VDES terminals are simple and is expected to be integrated with future AIS terminals.
-In such a scenario, additional equipment will not be required onboard vessels in order to take advantage of VDE-SAT services.
+VDES terminals are simple and will integrated with future AIS ship terminals.
+Under this assumption, additional equipment will not be required onboard vessels in order to take advantage of VDE-SAT services.